jemmy512/book-notes/linux/linux-proc.md

     * [2.
 [RESEND][PATCH v8 0/7] Preparatory changes for Proxy Execution v8](https://lore.kernel.org/lkml/20240224001153.2584030-1-jstultz@google.com/)
     * [3.
 [PATCH v19 0/8] Single RunQueue Proxy Execution (v19)](https://lore.kernel.org/all/20250712033407.2383110-1-jstultz@google.com/)
     * [Phoronix - Linux 6.13 Poised To Land Prep Patches Working Toward Proxy Execution](https://www.phoronix.com/news/Linux-6.13-Prep-For-Proxy-Exec)

+    The **scheduling context** is essentially a task's position in the scheduler's run queue, while the **execution context** describes the task that actually runs when the scheduling context is selected for execution.

+    The CPU time used by the execution context will be charged against the scheduling context — the proxy will burn a bit of the donor's time slice so that it can get its work done.
+But the total CPU time usage of the execution context should be increased to reflect the time it spends running in the proxy mode.
+That is the time value that is visible to user space; having it reflect the actual execution time of the task makes it clear that the task is, indeed, executing.

 * [A complete guide to Linux process scheduling.pdf](https://trepo.tuni.fi/bitstream/handle/10024/96864/GRADU-1428493916.pdf)
 * [Linux kernel scheduler](https://helix979.github.io/jkoo/post/os-scheduler/)
 * [Kernel Index Sched - LWN](https://lwn.net/Kernel/Index/#Scheduler)